-Admission to the Health Care Leadership M.S.N. and the Post-Master's Certificate program is suspended for 2017/2018.
+Admission to the Health Care Leadership M.S.N. and the Post-Master's Certificate program is suspended for 2018/2019.
 Students enrolled or on LOA will be able to complete degree or certificate requirements.
+It is anticipated that admission will reopen in fall 2019.